-The Process of Opioid Detox
+The Process Of Opioid Detox

-Many doctors also induce withdrawal rapidly, known as Rapid Opioid Detoxification or ROD.
+Many doctors also induce withdrawal rapidly, known as Rapid Opioid Detoxification (ROD).
 During ROD, the patient is placed under IV sedation with one-to-one medical monitoring.
 This is done usually in a hospital setting.
-The IV sedation is general anesthesia and allows them to sleep through their withdrawals.
+The IV sedation is general Anesthesia and allows them to sleep through their withdrawals.
 As a result, they do not experience any of the intense pain that is normally associated with most withdrawal processes.
 After this process is completed, the patient is placed on either Naltrexone or Vivitrol to help reduce cravings.
 The patient cannot use Naltrexone or Vivitrol until after the detox process or it will induce withdrawal symptoms.
-Using anesthesia to help cope with the intense symptoms from rapid detox is called Anesthesia-Assisted Rapid Detox.
+Using Anesthesia to help cope with the intense symptoms from rapid detox is called Anesthesia-Assisted Rapid Detox.

 There is significant controversy regarding whether or not this is an effective or safe treatment method for Opioid detox.
 Many individuals will go home following this treatment experiencing continued withdrawal symptoms, such as nausea, intense cravings, and other symptoms.
 Others have the risk of potentially severe adverse reactions, such as heart attack, high body temperature, infection, nausea, vomiting, aspiration, choking, coma, or possibly death.
-In particular, it is the risk of using anesthesia while detoxing that is dangerous.
+In particular, it is the risk of using Anesthesia while detoxing that is dangerous.

 Naltrexone is used to prevent relapse; however, many other drugs can be given to reduce cravings and symptoms such as Methadone.
 These drugs mimic the effects of Opioids in an attempt to adjust the body to lower doses of the drug and complete detox more easily.
 Additionally, Clonidine is used to reduce the symptoms of acute and post-acute withdrawal.